cmaureir/progra-alma/lectures/week6/lecture24.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The Python class statement is very similar to another languages statement,
-but only by the *name*, because if we seee the closer implementation, is quite
+but only by the *name*, because if we see the closer implementation, is quite
 different.

 In Python, a class is not a declaration, but is an object builder.